shriveled

 Spanish

-How common is "shrivel"?
+How common is "shriveled"?

 It appears most frequently in fiction texts and less often in other writings.